To make sure you enjoy your trip to Japan to the fullest, please read the following information.

 Passport and Visas

 To travel to Japan, your passport must be valid for 6 months upon entering the country and you must have a return ticket.
-EU passport holders will automatically receive a 90-day visa free of charge when they arrive in Japan.
+EU and UK passport holders will automatically receive a 90-day visa free of charge when they arrive in Japan.
 Other nationalities should check with their national Japanese embassy before booking.

 We advise you to make a travel appointment with your local medical team a few months prior travelling for the most up-to-date and accurate information.